 - Huff cough.
 Inhale deeply through your mouth.
 Then, blow air out through your mouth in three even breaths.
 Make the sounds “ha, ha, ha” as you do it.

 - Diaphragmatic breathing.
 Lie on your back.
 Place your hand on your stomach.
 As you breathe, try to make your stomach move outward, not your chest.
-Now your breathing through your diaphragm!
-Diaphragmatic breathing is better for your respiratory health.
+Now you’re breathing through your diaphragm, which is better for your respiratory health.

 TBI Respiratory Problems: Conclusion

-We hope this info helps you identify TBI respiratory problems and find treatments that help you breathe easy again after brain injury.
+We hope this info helps you identify TBI respiratory problems and find treatments that help you breathe easily again after a brain injury.